tejaspant/SDC_Udacity_Term2/Project10_Model_Predictive_Control/README.md

 ## Implementation
 ---
-The state vector includes the x and y coordinates of the car, the orientation angle psi, velocity, cross track error and error in the orientation angle.
+The state vector includes the x and y coordinates of the car, the orientation angle psi, velocity, cross track error cte and error in the orientation angle epsi.
+The time stepping in the MPC algorithm is done using the following set of equations:

 ![alt text][image1]

-It should be noted that here that the x, y coordinates and the orientation angle are
+It should be noted that here that the x, y coordinates and psi are in the car coordinates. cte and epsi are calculated from polynomial fitting of the waypoints which are also converted into car coordinates.
+The actuators are the steering angle and throttle value.

 As a part of the parametric study conducted for the MPC algorithm, we looked at the effect of changing the number of time steps N and time step size dt.
 ### Effect of Time Step Size (dt)